-Stockeld Park’s large outdoor Real Ice Rink open during February Fun Half Term (February 2018 dates tbc).
+Stockeld Park’s large outdoor Real Ice Rink open during February Fun Half Term, 10th – 18th February 2018, 10am – 5pm.

 Set in the magnificent parkland of Stockeld Park and fringed by the magical Enchanted Forest, this is a unique ice skating venue.